Learn something new every day

 More Info... by email

 Some arteries branch off from the aorta and head upward to nourish the brain and the muscles of arms.
 The bulk of pumped blood descends to the torso until finally splitting into two common iliac arteries, which again split into an external and internal iliac artery.
-The latter, sometimes still referred as the hypogastric artery, branches to form the various arteries of the abdomen.
-The uterine artery is one of those.
+The latter, sometimes referred as the hypogastric artery, branches to form the various arteries of the abdomen.
+The uterine artery is one of these.

-A healthy uterus helps ensure healthy babies.
-The uterine artery enlarges during pregnancy to supply the increased demand.
-To determine the health of the artery, an ultrasonic Doppler waveform of its diastolic pressure is captured during the second trimester.
-It is a recording of the pulsation of blood flow.
+One of the easiest ways to monitor arterial health is with an ultrasonic Doppler waveform.
+This sort of ultrasound scan captures and charts diastolic pressure in the artery, and is usually performed around the second trimester.
+It is basically a recording of the pulsation of blood flow.
 If the waveform displays a “hiccup,” one or both of the uterine arteries is said to be notched.

 Arterial notching is relatively rare, and is usually estimated to occur in just 5% of pregnancies.
 It indicative of restricted blood flow to the uterus and is potentially serious, which makes prompt treatment really important.
 It contributes to maternal hypertension and can affect fetal growth and birth weight.
 In addition, it increases the risk for a condition called preeclampsia, which is characterized by a sudden rise in blood pressure that can lead to prenatal or neo-natal excess bleeding, coma, and even death.
 When notches are suspected, low-dose aspirin is usually prescribed and the condition is monitored.